20 years of the 100 Group survey

 Corporation tax

-Corporation tax in 2023 is lower than when the survey began in 2005, whereas other business taxes borne have increased significantly.
-The decrease in corporation tax is due to a number of factors: reductions in the statutory rate of corporation tax (from 30% in 2005 to 19% from April 2017), but also, between 2010 to 2015, reduced contributions from the oil and gas sector due to lower oil prices and production levels, from the retailers due to challenging economic conditions, and from the financial services sector, mainly due to brought forward losses.
+The broad trend from 2005 to 2015 was decreasing Corporation Tax being offset by increasing other taxes borne.
+The decrease in Corporation Tax was due to a number of factors: reductions in the statutory rate of Corporation Tax (from 30% in 2005 to 19% from April 2017), but also, between 2010 to 2015, reduced contributions from the oil and gas sector due to lower oil prices and production levels, from the retailers due to challenging economic conditions, and from the financial services sector, mainly due to brought forward losses.

 year,Corporation tax,Employer's NIC,Business rates,Irrecoverable VAT,Petroleum revenue tax,Bank Levy,Other